Raluca Radulescu, BA, MPhil, PhD

 - Companion to Medieval Popular Romance, co-ed. with Cory James Rushton, Studies in Medieval Romance (Cambridge: D. S. Brewer, 2009), paperback 2011, 209p.
 Includes own chapter, 'Genre and Classification', pp. 31-38.

-- co-ed., Broken Lines: Genealogical Literature in Medieval Britain and France, series Medieval Texts and Cultures of Northern Europe, vol. 16 (Turnhout: Brepols, 2008).
-Includes introduction and own chapter.
+- Broken Lines: Genealogical Literature in Medieval Britain and France, co-ed. with Edward Donald Kennedy, Medieval Texts and Cultures of Northern Europe 16 (Turnhout: Brepols, 2008), 295p.
+Includes own chapter, 'Genealogy in Insular Romance', pp. 7-25.

 - Readers and Writers of the Brut Chronicles, Trivium 36 (2006), co-ed. with William Marx, 246p.
 Contains own chapter, ‘Gentry Readers of Brut and Genealogical Material’, pp. 189-202.